 What do you want to do?
-Function Description Ignore one or more threshold levels, at Disable/Enable Prevent a threshold level from being recognized by all Locations using the template. several Locations.
-Go to Alarm Templates > Threshold Alarms , select an alarm and then Edit , and then deselect threshold levels as needed.
-Delete a threshold alarm template.
-Threshold alarm templates cannot be deleted.
-They can be deactivated or disabled at the Locations where they are applied.
-Deactivate/Activate Deactivated threshold alarm settings are hidden from view, and do not monitor Locations.
+Function Description Deactivate/Activate Deactivated threshold alarm settings are hidden from view, and do not monitor Locations.
 Threshold data is not included in reports while settings are deactivated.
-Go to Sites Manager > Threshold Alarm Settings and see the instructions in Deactivating Threshold Alarms (page 89) and Reactivating Threshold Alarms (page 89).
+Go to Sites Manager > Threshold Alarm Settings and see the instructions in Deactivating threshold alarms (page 91) and Reactivating threshold alarms (page 92).
 Disable/Enable Disabled threshold settings remain with the Location, but are not used for monitoring or reporting.
 Go to Sites Manager > Threshold Alarm Settings and sort the alarm list as needed.
 Select multiple alarms with CTRL+click or Shift +click, then Edit and set the Status selection to Disabled.
 Delete a Location.
 Delete Current or previously linked Locations cannot be deleted, only hidden from view (for audit trail purposes).
 Only Locations which have never been linked (used to record data) can be deleted.
-Go to Sites Manager > Zones and Locations , select a location from the list, and then Manage > Delete .
+Go to Sites Manager > Zones and Locations, select a location from the list, and then Manage > Delete.
 Deactivate/Activate Go to Sites Manager > Zones and Locations, select a location from the list, and then Manage > Deactivate; reactivate with Activate.
 Delete a device or host.
 Deactivate/Activate Device continues to record data in viewLinc, but hidden from display in viewLinc UI (you cannot delete devices for audit trail purposes).
 Go to Sites Manager > Hosts and Devices, select a device or host from the list, and then Configure > Deactivate; reactivate with Activate.